greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/sql_commands/GRANT.html.md

 **GRANT on Partitioned Tables**

-By default, when you grant privileges to a partitioned table, Greenplum Database recurses the operation to its child partition tables.
+By default, when you grant privileges to a partitioned table, Greenplum Database recurses the operation to its child tables.
 To direct Greenplum to perform the `GRANT` on the partitioned table only, specify the `ONLY <table_name>` clause.

 **GRANT on Protocols**